alaserm/VisualTAF/README.md

 *For technical support and questions contact **alaserm@yahoo.com**<br>
 let me know if you have any questions or want a FREE training session via skype or zoom.*

-# List of commonly used built-in functions
+# List of frequently used built-in functions
-  **each function has documentation when you type its name in built-in text editor**
+  **each function has documentation when you type its name in this tool editor**

 ## Page Element interaction functions
 - clearText